 Zoe Antitch, Cold Spring

 We asked Haldane Superintendent Diana Bowers to respond.
 She wrote: “When snow is on the way, we are notified days in advance by our weather service, FleetWeather.
 It sends updates as the storm approaches such as start time, end time and expected accumulation.
 This is considered in a conference call with superintendents in the Putnam/Northern Westchester region at 4:30 a.m. on the day of the storm, after we have checked in with our directors of transportation.
 Locally, we receive input from Philipstown and district employees on road conditions.
 If the roads throughout the district, including mountain roads, are unsafe for travel, we delay or close.
 The safety of students is the first and foremost consideration.
 We also consider wind chills, dark and icy roads, travel conditions for our employees and the ability of our amazing ‘snow team’ to get the campus ready.
 As a mother of two, I remember the stress these days caused for my family.
 But there is no margin of error, so we err on the side of safety.”Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.